Best Practices

 - "eu.gcr.io/acme/simpleserver:0.1.0-linux-arm64"

-The input type dockermulti adds a multi-arch image composed by the given dedicated images from the local Docker image store as local artifact to the component archive.
+The input type dockermulti adds a multi-arch image composed by the given dedicated images from the local Docker image registry as local artifact to the CTF archive.

-Add the described resources to your component archive:
+Add the described resources to a CTF archive (the):

 processing document 1...